arescentral/arescentral.org/content/plugins/format/level.rst

 fractional value.
 If ``minuend`` is non-null, subtracts the counter from the minuend before displaying it.

-For example, the following status lines watches the counters of the two
+For example, the following status lines watch the counters of the two
 players:

 .. include:: pn/level-status-counter.pn